WaterNow’s Project Accelerator helps communities jumpstart sustainable water projects. Are you in?

-The application (available here) includes five short answer questions about the proposed project, along with several additional multiple-choice questions to help us get to know the community and understand the logistics around the proposed idea.
-It typically takes applicants no more than one or two hours to complete.
+The application includes seven short questions about the proposed project, along with several additional multiple choice questions to help us get to know the community and understand the logistics around the proposed idea.
+It is meant to take applicants no more than 1-2 hours to complete.

 What do you mean by projects that support under-resourced communities and advance water equity?

 WaterNow defines equity as the fair and inclusive distribution of economic, political, social, and natural resources and opportunities to improve the livelihood of individuals and the overall health of society.
 Water equity means universal access to secure, affordable, safe, and healthy drinking water, and wastewater and stormwater management services.
 Equitable water infrastructure investment should support the long-term sustainability of our waterways, water systems, and utilities.